 In the boutique hotel category, a credible food and beverage programme is increasingly the differentiator.
 Large branded hotels can absorb a mediocre restaurant because the broader amenity package carries the stay.
 Smaller properties with limited key counts cannot.
 The dining offer either anchors the guest's reason to be there, or it becomes a gap that a short walk to a neighbourhood restaurant fills.
 Baltazár's kitchen and bar operation is positioned as central to what the property offers, not secondary to it.

 This mirrors a broader shift in how design-led hotels in Central European capitals have approached food and beverage over the past decade.
 The model that has gained traction is one where the restaurant functions as a neighbourhood venue in its own right, attracting locals alongside hotel guests, which in turn validates the food programme independently of room occupancy.
 When a hotel restaurant can draw a dinner crowd that arrived by foot rather than by lift, it signals something about the quality of the offer that no amount of in-house marketing achieves.
-Budapest has seen this approach work at a handful of properties, and it is the frame through which Baltazár's food operation is leading understood.
+Budapest has seen this approach work at a handful of properties, and it is the frame through which Baltazár's food operation is best understood.

 The Castle District's limited dining options at the higher end also work in the property's favour.
 The neighbourhood has long skewed toward tourist-facing restaurants with variable quality, a pattern common to any heavily visited historic district in a European capital.
 A hotel that runs a serious kitchen in this postcode fills a gap that the surrounding streets do not.
 For guests who want to eat well without descending to Pest or crossing to the ruin-bar districts of the VII. kerület, the in-house offer becomes practically significant, not just a hotel amenity to be assessed on its own terms.